A Day At Pivotal Labs in Chicago!

 4 min read

-Last week our leadership did something I consider really awesome, they gave us the opportunity to learn from one of the top consulting software development firms in the world.
+Last week our leadership team allowed us to learn from one of the top consulting software development firms in the world: Pivotal Labs.

-I had been very excited to head down to Chicago from Milwaukee to see the differences in how they operate versus how our team does.
-Meeting in Chicago means at least a 4:00 am alarm and a 90-minute drive before traffic - thankfully none of our team was late!
+I had been very excited to head down Chicago and see the differences in how they operate compared to our team.
+Meeting in Chicago means at least a 4:00 am alarm and a 90-minute drive before traffic - thankfully none of us were late!

-We arrived around 6:45 am and waited for everyone to arrive before breakfast - we ate with them (they get free breakfast each day) before their daily stand up.
+We arrived around at their office around 6:45 am and waited for everyone else to arrive before breakfast - we ate with them (they get free breakfast every day!) before their daily stand up.